Bishkek Travel Guide

 Orthodox Cathedral in Bishkek © Petar Milosevic

-Bishkek's Manas International Airport is the gateway to the city, however once there the ubiquitous minibus is the most popular way of getting around and costs very little.
-Private taxis are also available, and are preferable late at night.
+The city of Bishkek, surrounded by the snow-capped mountain range of Kyrgyz Ala-Too, is the young capital and centre of Kyrgyzstan.
+Bishkek's Manas International Airport is the gateway to the city, once there, the ubiquitous minibus is the most popular way of getting around and costs very little.
+Private taxis are also available and are preferable late at night.

 Become our Bishkek Travel Expert